New options traders can quickly become overwhelmed when researching and choosing which underlying stocks to trade options.

 Finally, the right options trading strategy makes the best use of your resources.

-It is more efficient and cost-effective to trade large companies.
+It is more efficient and cost-effective to trade large companies and stable indices.

 The companies listed in this article that David Jaffee likes to trade all have liquid options with tight bid-ask spreads and low slippage.

 As a result, they are more efficient to trade and carry a lower risk profile.